Note: Some stats may appear entirely differently when inspected in-game, or not display at all. Say /o in chat to see stats in-game

 The Vanilla TF2 version of these 'glass cannon' unlocks for the heavy doesn't really suit the class that well.
 It's now just more damage, with slower deploy time.

 In Vanilla TF2 the Fists of Steel are bugged and OP.
 Reducing the damage and healing taken now fixes the overheal issue, as well as the weapon being used for anything other than tanking.

-With the faster weapon switch speed combined with the now faster health regeneration while not active, it should make this weapon better and different compared to it's GRU counterpart.
+With the deploy speed bonus combined with faster weapon switch speed combined with the now faster health regeneration while not active, it should make this weapon better and different compared to it's GRU counterpart.
 Making it better in close range movement scenarios

 Without random crits, this weapon is not worth using compared to Heavy's other current options.
 Now there's a small niche against Uber pushes using the Gunslinger punch combo.